ritvikpen/BENG183Tutorials2023/HW4Tutorial.md

 You can run these commands for the variety of packages you may need to use for this assignment.

 ## Question 3
-This problem involves performing statistical tests on the datasets given, comparing the two columns of each dataset as the two groups for each statistical test.
+This problem involves performing statistical tests on the datasets given, comparing the associated columns of each dataset as the two groups for each statistical test.
 In order to begin, accessing the information in the files can be done in several ways, but one common method is using PANDAS:

 ```python